-- reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - hiring our independent registered public accounting firm, and coordinating the oversight and review of the adequacy of our internal control over financial reporting with both management and the independent registered public accounting firm; and - reviewing and, if appropriate, approving all transactions between our company or its subsidiaries and any related party.
+- · reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - · hiring our independent registered public accounting firm, and coordinating the oversight and review of the adequacy of our internal control over financial reporting with both management and the independent registered public accounting firm; and - · reviewing and, if appropriate, approving all transactions between our company or its subsidiaries and any related party.

-Since September 3, 2013, Jay Venkatesan, as Chairman, and General Merrill McPeak constitute all of the members of the Audit Committee.
-General McPeak and Dr. Venkatesan are non-employee directors and independent as defined under The Nasdaq Stock Market's listing standards.
-Dr. Venkatesan has significant knowledge of financial matters, and our Board has designated him as the "audit committee financial expert" of the Audit Committee.
-Dr. Venkatesan received an MBA from the Wharton School of the University of Pennsylvania and has extensive experience as a financial analyst.
+As of the date of this proxy statement, Ryan Maynard, as Chairman, Jay Venkatesan, and General Merrill McPeak constitute all of the members of the Audit Committee.
+All of the members of the Audit Committee are non-employee directors and independent as defined under The Nasdaq Stock Market's listing standards.
+Mr. Maynard is a chief financial officer of a public company.
+Because of his knowledge of financial, audit and accounting matters, our Board has designated him as the "audit committee financial expert" of the Audit Committee.